TudorPet/Edushield/README.md

 This project was developed for participation in **EDB StartUP 2026**, organized by **Adfaber**, and serves as a proof of concept for how data-driven approaches can improve cybersecurity awareness and preparedness in schools.

+Further information is available in the project’s directories.

 ---

 ## Project Purpose